pskindero/dogtherapy_app/README.md

 # Dogtherapy Web Application

-### Technologies overview:
-- Java 8, Spring framework, Spring Boot, Hibernate

-- HTML5, CSS, AngularJS

-- Gradle, Docker

 ### Versions

-v0.0.1   Backend is working from IDE

-v0.0.3   All working, ports and IPs for containers
+v0.0.1          Backend is working from IDE v0.0.2          Backend and frontend is working from IDE v0.0.3          All working, ports and IPs for containers v0.0.4          HTTPS

 ### Gradle tasks